PlayPark All-Stars (PPAS)

 About

 PlayPark All-Stars is an annual esports tournament season for various popular live service games published by PlayPark in the Philippines.
 PlayPark holds various tournament legs in Luzon, Visayas, and Mindanao.
-These legs would culminate into the national finals where the champions of each region would face one-another.
+These legs would culminate in the national finals, where the champions of each region would face one another.

 The national finals are held during an on-ground celebration mid-year, simply named PlayPark All-Stars.
 Aside from tournaments, these on-ground celebrations include activities and raffles for the active games published by PlayPark during that year.